Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 The fact that the limit equation is two-dimensional is a common feature in the context of fast rotating fluids (see for instance book \cite{C-D-G-G}): indeed, it is the expression of a well-known physical phenomenon, the Taylor-Proudman theorem (see e.g. \cite{Ped}).
 Namely, in the asymptotic regime, the high rotation tends to stabilize the motion, which becomes constant in the direction parallel to the rotation axis: the fluid moves along vertical coloumns (the so called ``Taylor-Proudman coloumns''), and the flow is purely horizontal.

 \medbreak Let us come back now to our problem for the Navier-Stokes-Korteweg system \eqref{intro_eq:NSK+rot}.

-We point out that the general Navier-Stokes-Korteweg system, that we introduced at the beginning, has been widely studied (mostly with no Coriolis force), under various choices of the functions $\nu(\rho)$ and $\sigma(\rho)$: one can refer e.g. to papers \cite{Carles-Danchin-Saut}, \cite{J} and \cite{Li-Marc}.
+We point out that the general Navier-Stokes-Korteweg system, that we introduced at the beginning, has been widely studied (mostly with no Coriolis force), under various choices of the functions $\mu(\rho)$ and $\sigma(\rho)$: one can refer e.g. to papers \cite{Carles-Danchin-Saut}, \cite{J} and \cite{Li-Marc}.
 In fact, this gives rise to many different models, which are relevant, for instance, in the context of quantum hydrodynamics.

-For the previous system supplemented with our special assumptions (and with no rotation term), in \cite{B-D-L} Bresch, Desjardins and Lin proved the existence of global in time ``weak'' solutions.
-Actually, they had to resort to a modified notion of weak solution: as a matter of fact, any information on the velocity field $u$ is lost when the density vanishes, due to the dependence of the viscosity on it, and lower bounds for $\rho$ seem not to be available in the context of weak solutions.
+For the previous system supplemented with our special assumptions and with no rotation term, in \cite{B-D-L} Bresch, Desjardins and Lin proved the existence of global in time ``weak'' solutions.
+Actually, they had to resort to a modified notion of weak solution: indeed, any information on the velocity field $u$ and its gradient is lost when the density vanishes; on the other hand, lower bounds for $\rho$ seem not to be available in the context of weak solutions.
 This makes it impossible to pass to the limit in the non-linear terms when constructing a solution to the system.
 The authors overcame such an obstruction choosing test functions whose support is concentrated on the set of positive density: namely, one has to evaluate the momentum equation not on a classical test function $\vphi$, but rather on $\rho\,\vphi$, and this leads to a slightly different weak formulation of the system (see also Definition \ref{d:weak} below).
-This modified formulation is made possible exploiting additional regularity for $\rho$, which is provided by the capillarity term: in fact, another fundamental issue of the analysis of Bresch, Desjardins and Lin was the proof of the conservation of a second energy (besides the classical one) for this system, the so called \emph{BD entropy}, which allows to control higher space derivatives of the density term.
+This modified formulation is made possible exploiting additional regularity for $\rho$, which is provided by the capillarity term: in fact, a fundamental issue in the analysis of \cite{B-D-L} was the proof of the conservation of a second energy (besides the classical one) for this system, the so called \emph{BD entropy}, which allows to control higher order space derivatives of the density term.